jjnether/obsidian_backup/_Misc/BS Editing.md

 - There needs to be one more condition for if ASA is completed, but not DT?
 - Is it fair that if PC declines so strongly, he won't get another chance at this quest?
 If not, who should PC approach to get the quest again?
 - The book must remain in Cyrodiil in order to retain its living connection to Garlas Agea.
 The ties would be severed.
 I cannot allow that to happen.

+I didn't initially realize how complicated this quest was as there were many different conditions, so nice job @maruta8268 in giving it a pass, was quite a difficult one!
+I'd encourage you to give a skim through the quest as it is and look through the comments for your own learning.
+But I'll also add some tips below got some general tips below I think would be good for @Editor to keep in mind while editing: